 An MRI confirmed that Tanya had a labrum tear.
 It also showed that extra bone in her iliopsoas muscle near the hip joint was pinching the labrum, all of which contributed to her pain and lack of mobility.

 If he was treating a “routine” patient, Dr. Walczak would have suggested doing open surgery.
 Because of her disease, however, doing open surgery on Tanya would put her at great risk for still more unwanted bone growth due to the traumatic impact of surgery on the body.
 Another option was to do nothing, a choice Tanya found unacceptable.

 By October 2019, Dr. Walczak suggested that Tanya might be able to tolerate a different kind of surgery — one he typically performs on athletes with hip disorders.
 Tanya was intrigued.

 “He thought he might be able to bring some of my range of motion back and allow me to start walking again,” Tanya said.
 “He gave me hope.”

-“If we did well, I was expecting to accomplish 50 percent of what we normally achieve for other patients,” Dr. Walczak says.
+“If we did well, I was expecting to accomplish 50 percent of what we normally achieve for other patients,” Dr. Walczak said.
 “We actually achieved 95 percent, which was incredibly encouraging.”

 Tanya knew right away that the surgery worked.

-Today, nearly five months after surgery, Tanya’s pain level on a 10-point scale typically sits at “1” or “2” – sometimes even zero.
-She walks 1.8 miles a day (plus several thousand daily steps at work) and looks forward to resuming water aerobics once the UW Health water therapy pools re-opens following their closure due to COVID-19.
+Today, nearly five months after surgery, Tanya’s pain level on a 10-point scale typically sits at 1 or 2 — and sometimes even zero.
+She walks 1.8 miles a day (plus several thousand daily steps at work) and was looking forward to resuming water aerobics classes.